airnandez/lsst-cvmfs/README.md

 # Configuration
 The configuration of CernVM FS client to use the binary distribution of LSST software served by CC-IN2P3 is a *one-time operation*.
 It needs to be performed by user `root`.

 * Clone this repository and run the provided configuration script.
-The configuration script needs super-user privileges for creating or modifying some configuration files under `/etc/cvmfs`.
-You must run it as `root`:
+The configuration script needs super-user privileges for creating or modifying some configuration files under `/etc/cvmfs`:

 		$ cd /tmp
 		$ git clone https://github.com/airnandez/lsst-cvmfs.git